On the Markoff Equation

-where $a = 3\mathfrak{a}, b = 3\mathfrak{b}, c = 3\mathfrak{c}.$ It is also common to represent the three numbers as the components of a triple, arranged in increasing order from the left to the right, for instance.
-This arrangement is unsuitable for the present purpose.
-While still referring to this arrangement as a Markoff triple, and the largest number as the dominant member, we will supplement this notion by the following, denoting by $\tmmathbf{M}_n$($\mathbbm{Z})$ ( $\tmmathbf{M}_n^+$($\mathbbm{Z}$) ) the set of n$\times$n \ matrices whose entries are integers (non negative integers).{\tmstrong{}}
+where $a = 3\mathfrak{a}, b = 3\mathfrak{b}, c = 3\mathfrak{c}$.
+It is also common to represent the three numbers as the components of a triple, arranged in increasing order from the left to the right, for instance.
+This arrangement is unsuitable for the objectives in the present section.
+While still referring to this arrangement as a Markoff triple, and the largest number as the dominant member, we will supplement this notion by the following, denoting by $\tmmathbf{M}_n (\mathbb{Z})$ ( $\tmmathbf{M}_n^+$($\mathbb{Z}$) ) the set of n$\times$n \ matrices whose entries are integers (non negative integers).

-{\tmstrong{1.1 Definition}} \ A Markoff triple matrix, or MT-matrix, is a matrix in $\tmmathbf{M}^+_3$($\mathbbm{Z})$ of the form
+{\tmstrong{1.1 Definition}} \ A Markoff triple matrix, or MT-matrix, is a matrix in $\tmmathbf{M}^+_3 (\mathbb{Z})$ of the form

-where \ $a^2$+$b ^2$+$c^2$= $a b c$ , \ and max$\left\{ a, b, c \right\} \left\{ a, c \right\} .$
+where \ $a^2$+$b^2$+$c^2$= $a b c$ , \ and max$\{ a, b, c \} \{ a, c \}$.

 For each Markoff triple, with the exception of (3, 3, 3) and (3, 3, 6), there are exactly four MT-matrices.
 We shall use the notation